cytopia/terraform-aws-iam/examples/groups/README.md

 ## Examples

-**Note:** The following examples only shows the creation of a single group.
+**Note:** The following example only shows the creation of a single group.
 You can however create as many groups as desired.
 Also re-arranging them within the list will not trigger terraform to change or destroy resources as they're internally stored in a map (rather than a list) by their group names as keys (See module's `locals.tf` for transformation).